presstube/cyclic-vacuum-cannon/README.md

 [![Part 2 - Drawing Nouns](http://presstube.com/cyclic-vacuum-cannon/img/vimeo-screenshot-part-2.jpg)](https://vimeo.com/52880743 "Watch Part 2: Drawing Nouns")

-In this episode I take some initial steps towards bridging the gap between hand-drawn material and JavaScript:
+In this episode I take some initial steps towards bridging the gap between hand-drawn material and javascript/canvas:

 - Use Flash to draw some noun assets
-- Then I use [Zoë](http://createjs.com/#!/Zoe "Go get Zoë") to rip those assets to a sprite sheet
+- Use [Zoë](http://createjs.com/#!/Zoe "Go get Zoë") to rip those assets to a sprite sheet
 - Code that sprite sheet up into the beginnings of a Noun object using [Easeljs](http://createjs.com/#!/EaselJS "Go get Easeljs")
 - Take a quick look at the way that the Createjs libraries approach inheritance in js
 - Do a small code cleanup & refactoring session